D'HANIS, TEXAS: ONE NAME, TWO TOWNS

 D'Hanis, Texas, has not only an interesting name, but the town itself is fascinating.
 Over the years, its residents had the foresight to lovingly maintain and restore the majority of its original buildings, especially in the downtown district.
 As a result, D’Hanis’ historical architecture alone is considered a sightseeing must-see.
-When you consider that D'Hanis is perched in the southern Texas Hill Country, as well, words like “picturesque” and “scenic” don't do full justice to the beauty of this little Medina County village.
+When you consider that D'Hanis is perched in the southern Texas Hill Country, as well, words like “picturesque” and “scenic” don't do full justice to the beauty of this wonderful Medina County village.
 (A quick semantic note here: D’Hanis is pronounced “Deh-HEN,” kind of like saying “den” with a little hiccup thrown in.)

 Much of D'Hanis' original history can be visited and envisioned at the Old D'Hanis Cemetery and the ruins of the St. Dominic Catholic Church, both of which are located just east of the modern high school.
 Both locations chronicle the lives of the town's original settlers, and served D'Hanis in its original location until the town moved west.
-The cemetery itself was still used as a resting place for D’Hanis’ departed, until a diphtheria epidemic forced a move to a new (and current) location just a mile or so west.
+The cemetery itself was still used as a resting place for D’Hanis’ departed, until a diphtheria epidemic in 1893 put an end to burials there.
 Both historic locations are discussed in this article from Texas Escapes.
-The cemetery, especially, is renowned for the old-world European artistry on its many decorative headstones.
+The cemetery, especially, is renowned for intricate scroll work and old-world European artistry on its many decorative headstones.

-From 1849 to 1852, Fort Lincoln served as a supply outpost and source of protection from Native American raids for pioneers headed west.
-Once the fort was disbanded, many of the buildings served as original settlements for the newly-minted town of D'Hanis.
+From 1849 to 1852, Fort Lincoln served as a supply outpost and source of protection from Native American raids on pioneers headed west.
+Once the fort closed, many of its buildings served as settlements for the newly-minted town of D'Hanis.
 Though the original site of Fort Lincoln is now on fenced and private property, there is a Texas Centennial Commission plaque that can be viewed by the public nearby.